If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 An adapter will also come in handy at the airport if you want to charge your phone, tablet, or computer.

-Cash will be needed for food stalls and markets, but every chain restaurant and mall shop takes cards.
+Cash is generally needed for food stalls and markets, but every chain restaurant and mall shop takes cards.
 So get yourself a credit or debit card that doesn't charge for foreign transactions or ATM withdrawals.

 Note that ATMs in Thailand charge per withdrawal, anywhere from 3-7 USD per withdrawal.
 This is unavoidable, as it's a local charge.

-With the above fees in mind, if you do withdraw money, you will be inclined to withdraw a substantial amount in one go so that you don't wrack up too many fees during your stay.
+With horrible bank fees in mind, if you do withdraw money, it is better to withdraw a substantial amount in one go so that you don't wrack up too many fees during your stay.

 Most ATMs have a 20,000 Baht withdrawal limit, but that's still a lot to carry around, and carrying a large amount of cash is never wise.

-Leave some in the safe of the hotel room and only take out what you think you will need.
+So leave some in the safe of the hotel room and only take out what you think you will need.
 If you're a couple, split the money you carry between you.
-That way, if one person is parted with their cash for some reason the impact is only half as bad.
+That way, if one person is parted with their cash for some reason, the impact is only half as bad.

 Use a money wallet or some form of holdall that sits at the front of your body.
 Never store your wallet in a bag or backpack that can be accessed from behind or the side.